Technology

 For certain appliances, such as an Aga, you are required to use additives - you should be able to find this out from the manufacturer.

-This can be because of global production or political unrest, but it can also depend greatly on where you live in the UK, the time of year you buy and the amount you buy.
+These price fluctuations can be down to a number of factors, including global production increasing or decreasing, extreme weather or political unrest.
+But price can also depend greatly on where you live in the UK, the time of year you buy, and the amount you buy.

 There are several ways to get a cheaper deal - find out more about how to get the best heating oil prices.